devishraq/chatroom-socket/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/tishraq28/chatroom-socket/blob/master/LICENSE) file for details.